 • WHAT DOES HORCHATA MEAN?

 rice soaking in waterThis is my ground up rice and cinnamon stick mixture soaking.
+The next step is letting it sit overnight to soak up those cinnamon flavors.

 HOW TO MAKE HORCHATA

-1. Pour the rice, cinnamon sticks, and 2 cups of water into the bowl of a blender; blend until the rice and cinnamon sticks begin to break up.
+1. Pour the rice, cinnamon sticks, and 2 cups of water into the bowl of a high-speed blender; blend until the rice and cinnamon sticks begin to break up.
 Add the remaining 2 cups of water and let rice mixture stand at room temperature overnight.

 Horchata rice milk drink with cinnamon in a glass

 I made this Horchata recipe for Bunko to accompany a Mexican feast.
 The Bunko girls approved.
+My husband loves it because it tastes like his mom’s rice pudding.

 WHAT IS THE DIFFERENCE BETWEEN MEXICAN HORCHATA AND SPANISH HORCHATA?